 Hydrogenation: The process of adding hydrogen atoms to a molecule, converting double or triple bonds to single or double.
 This changes the molecule’s structure and properties.
 Hydrogenated molecules are also generally more stable.
 Hydrogenated resins in particular are also typically lighter in colour, which may be considered important for product aesthetics.

 Laminate: To overlay a flat material with at least one other flat material.
 In absorbent hygiene products, it often refers to combining a film with a nonwoven material.
-The result of laminating two layers is called a laminate.
+The result of laminating two layers is a laminate.

 Leakage: Bodily fluids escaping from a disposable hygiene product during wear.
-Testing against the various causes of leakage, such as shear, core cracking, creep, etc., is necessary to ensure a quality product.

 Loss modulus: An intrinsic property that measures how the adhesive behaves upon deformation.
 The loss modulus is one component of an adhesive’s modulus.
 Because hot melt adhesives are viscoelastic, their loss modulus measures viscous behaviour.
 The symbol for loss modulus is G”.